mgks/Android-SmartWebView/README.md

 <a href="https://ko-fi.com/Z8Z4BPQ6" target="_blank" title="Buy me a Coffee"><img width="150" style="border:0px;width:150px;" src="https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0" border="0" alt="Buy Me a Coffee at ko-fi.com" /></a>

-## Get Android Smart WebView Pro
+## Get Smart WebView Pro
+Smart WebView Pro is a commercial app built for small and medium level businesses, easy to implement with any existing environment.
 ```
-ADDITIONAL FEATURES:
+PRO FEATURES:
 - Firebase Push Notifications
-- AdMob
+- Google AdMob
 - Navigation Drawer
 - Search Bar
 - Action Menu
 - Chrome Tab for External URLs
 - And more
 ```
-**Or need a Custom and Smarter WebView for your Business?
-Contact me at - getmgks@gmail.com**
+**To Get Your Smart WebView Pro's copy, drop an email to [getmgks@gmail.com]**

+**For SWV Pro Updates, Demo and Documentation, follow [SmartWebView-Pro](https://github.com/mgks/SmartWebView-Pro) repo.**

 ## Acknowledgment
 Rating method (Android-Rate) used in this app is developed by [hotchemi](https://github.com/hotchemi) and thanks to other programmers who contributed to this project.